travisddavies/computer_vision_notes/depth_and_stereo.md

 	- "Blurry" depth at object edges (but can be combined with edge maps for better results)
 	- Models may not generalise well to new contexts

+- 2D images provide multiple cues for 3D depth (single-image and multi-image cues)
+- It is possible to compute depth from single images, but **more accurate depth measurements** can be obtained from **multiple views (e.g., stereo)**

 # Exercises

 ![[depth_and_stereo_exercise1.png]]

 - Computed depth is $z = \frac{fb}{\alpha + \beta}$
 - Camera calibration is important for stereo vision because all inferences depend directly on the geometric parameters of the system.
 For example, the focal length must be the same value for both cameras for us to calculate the depth of the object
-- Baseline, the $x$ and $y$ coordinate of each camera, the focal length, the rotaion around each camera's optical axis
+- Baseline, the $x$ and $y$ coordinate of each camera, the focal length, the rotation around each camera's optical axis